 These Low Carb and Whole30 Thai Lettuce Wraps are made with ground beef and served with Coconut Cauliflower Rice and topped with cashews and avocados for a full meal that completely fits the Whole30 template.
 They’re budget-friendly, kid-friendly, paleo & gluten free, plus super fast, so it’s basically just the best weeknight dinner ever!

 I’m in the thick of the KATT phase of Whole30, ugh.
-KATT means Kill All The Things, so basically I’m big crank.
+KATT means Kill All The Things, so basically I’m just a big crank.
 It’s because my blood sugar is dysregulated, my cravings aren’t being met, and my digestive system is going a little berserk.
 So yea, I’m cranky.
 When you get to this point (it predictably happens right around Day 4-5), it’s a good idea to remind yourself of exactly why you started your Whole30.
 I’ll briefly share my personal why, and why I consistently do rounds of Whole30 about once or twice a year.
-First though, I’ll share this recipe for Thai Ground Beef Lettuce Wraps and Coconut Cauliflower Rice – made with grass-fed beef (I got this beef from ButcherBox).. because I’m sure you’re most interested in the food.
+First though, I’ll share this recipe for Whole30 Thai Lettuce Wraps and Coconut Cauliflower Rice – made with grass-fed beef (I got this beef from ButcherBox).. because I’m sure what you’re most interested in is the food.
 My story is just beneath it, so just scroll down a bit to get to it.

-I can’t wait for you to try the Coconut Cauliflower Rice I make for these lettuce wraps!
+I honestly can’t wait for you to try the Coconut Cauliflower Rice I make for these lettuce wraps!
 It’s really tasty – I make it for my Chicken Fajita Stuffed Peppers, too!